justinvos/money-fns/README.md

 ## Acknowledgments

-money-fns was heavily inspired by https://github.com/ikr/money-math.
-This library hopes to bring it's concepts and modernise them with BigInts and out-of-the-box Typescript support.
+money-fns was heavily inspired by [money-math](https://github.com/ikr/money-math). money-fns hopes to bring it's concepts and modernise them with BigInts and out-of-the-box Typescript support.